seqeralabs/nf-tower-aws/forge/README.md

 ### Restricting Permissions

-You can scope down the policy using:
+This Readme explains how you can scope down the policy using:

 1. Resource-level restrictions
 2. AWS condition keys
 3. Resource tagging

 > [!NOTE]
-> If you've configured a custom prefix for Compute Environments and IAM roles in your Seqera Platform Enterprise Self-Hosted installation, remember to update the resource pattern accordingly.
+> If you've configured a custom prefix for Compute Environments and IAM roles in your Seqera Platform Enterprise installation, remember to update the resource pattern accordingly.

 ### AWS Systems Manager (SSM)